Holiday inspiration currently loading...

 Day Five – Crossing the Sound to Harris

-After a short bus-ride from your accommodation to the ferry slip at Berneray, take the one-hour ferry crossing from Berneray to Leverburgh on the Isle of Harris and feel immediately the contrast in landscape and atmosphere.
-You’ll be met by the friendly proprietor and transferred to your accommodation in the tiny hamlet of Finsbay.
+A half-hour local bus journey will bring you from your accommodation to the ferry slip at Berneray.
+Here, take the one-hour ferry crossing from Berneray to Leverburgh on the Isle of Harris and feel immediately the contrast in landscape and atmosphere.
+Hop aboard another bus for the journey to the island capital, Tarbert.

 Your Accommodation on Harris